Hashir15432/school-website-react/README.md

 ## Overview

-**Cambridge-Innovative-School** is a modern React-based frontend template crafted for educational platforms, focusing on speed, scalability, and maintainability.
+**school-website-react** is a modern React-based frontend template crafted for educational platforms, focusing on speed, scalability, and maintainability.
 It leverages Vite for rapid builds, Tailwind CSS for streamlined styling, and a modular component architecture to facilitate scalable development.

 ### Why School Project Summary